 Factors that may be considered in determining compensation include:

-- Your age, family situation, earning capacity and whether return to work is possible
+- Your age, family situation, earning capacity, and whether the return to work is possible.

 - The ability and skill of your attorney to build, negotiate, and present your case.